Our Program

 Adagio: Mid-level choir for students in 3rd grade and above

-Adagio singers who are ready to move into the primary level Performing Choirs will:
+Adagio singers who are ready to move into the Performing Choirs will:

 Performing Choirs: Advanced levels for students in 6th grade and above

-Sufficient maturity to do advanced and independent work
+- Sufficient maturity to do advanced and independent work and practice independently

 Allegro

-Singers at this level enjoy working together on music especially suited to advanced treble voices.
-Repertoire includes a wide range of styles and cultures, and may divide into three, four, or more parts.
+Singers at this level enjoy working together on music especially suited to intermediate and advanced treble voices.
+Repertoire includes a wide range of styles and cultures, and may divide into two, three, four, or more parts.
 This ensemble rehearses 1 ½ hours per week, and may be further supported through additional sectional rehearsals and workshops.
-Singers in this ensemble also collaborate on occasion with the Andante ensemble, and may be considered for membership in multiple upper level ensembles.
+Singers in Allegro also collaborate on occasion with the Presto ensemble, and may be considered for membership in multiple upper level ensembles.
 This ensemble meets Mondays from 6:00-7:30 pm.

 Presto